awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 An Amazon ES domain automatically sends metrics to Amazon CloudWatch so that you can gather and analyze performance statistics\.
 You can monitor these metrics by using the AWS CLI or the AWS SDKs\.
 For more information, see [Monitoring Cluster Metrics and Statistics with Amazon CloudWatch \(Console\)](es-managedomains.md#es-managedomains-cloudwatchmetrics)\.

 [Kinesis](http://aws.amazon.com/documentation/kinesis/)
 Kinesis is a managed service that scales elastically for real\-time processing of streaming data at a massive scale\.
 Amazon ES provides Lambda sample code for integration with Kinesis\.
-For more information, see Loading Streaming Data into Amazon ES From Kinesis\.
+For more information, see [Loading Streaming Data into Amazon ES From Kinesis](es-aws-integrations.md#es-aws-integrations-kinesis-lambda-es)\.

 [Amazon S3](http://aws.amazon.com/documentation/s3/)
-Amazon Simple Storage Service \(Amazon S3\) provides storage for the Internet\.
+Amazon Simple Storage Service \(Amazon S3\) provides storage for the internet\.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web\.
 Amazon ES provides Lambda sample code for integration with Amazon S3\.
-For more information, see Loading Streaming Data into Amazon ES from Amazon S3\.
+For more information, see [Loading Streaming Data into Amazon ES from Amazon S3](es-aws-integrations.md#es-aws-integrations-s3-lambda-es)\.

 [AWS IAM](http://aws.amazon.com/iam/)
 AWS Identity and Access Management \(IAM\) is a web service that you can use to manage users and user permissions in AWS\.
 You can use IAM to create user\-based access policies for your Amazon ES domains\.
 For more information, see the [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) documentation\.